Stocks touch new records as earnings fuel gains

 Elsewhere, Boeing remained near its lowest level in a year after the planemaker pushed back the timeline Tuesday for the 737 Max’s return to service.

-Tesla shares rallied to record highs after Wedbush analyst Dan Ives raised his price target to $550 from $370, citing underlying strength in China.
+Tesla crossed a $100 billion market capitalization for the firs time after Wedbush analyst Dan Ives raised his price target to $550 from $370, citing underlying strength in China.

 |Ticker